OpenCDSS/cdss-website-hydrobase/README.md

 ## Release Notes ##

-The following release notes indicate the update history for documentation, with GitHub repository issue indicated, if applicable (links to issues via README.md are not cleanly supported by GitHub so use the repository issues page to find).
+The following release notes indicate the update history for major milestones.
+Refer to the repository issues page for incremental changes.

 * 2019-04-12 - initial version